samuelrock/AllStar/README.md

 I do not plan on supporting this out side of the Louisiana Link System but if you have a use for what is posted by all means use it.

+Please remember I am not a script writer by trade, I am more of a script cut and paster!
+I am only modifing what N4IRS has already made to more suit my needs, Please pass all the glory to him!

 K5MOB

 _______________________________________________________________________________________________